 Sometimes, characters form alliances.
 Sometimes, those alliances end in betrayal.
 This trope is for when both sides knew it was coming.
 For whatever reason, two or more characters must work together despite knowing that the alliance is temporary.
-This is usually the case in any Enemy Mine situation, and what distinguishes it from others is that the alliance will certainly end in betrayal assuming that both parties are alive when they finish what they teamed up to do, and that they both know it from the very start.
+This is usually the case in any Enemy Mine situation, and what distinguishes it from others is that the alliance will certainly end in an Inevitable Mutual Betrayal assuming that both parties are alive when they finish what they teamed up to do, and that they both know it from the very start.
 The connection may be friendly or not, and in fact both parties will frequently be horrified enough at the idea that they hope one of them dies before it comes time.

 Compare Enemy Mine, which often overlaps; Betrayal Insurance, for a plan against betrayal which one or both sides may or may not have; and Rash Equilibrium, when both sides independently decide to backstab each other after agreeing to an alliance.
 Contrast Teeth-Clenched Teamwork, where they can't get along even for the limited time they are working together but may or may not betray each other by the end.

 - In Bleach, Aizen predetermined that Ichimaru Gin would betray him when he joined up with him, nearly a hundred years ago.
 He was only concerned with how.

 - Nearly all alliances in Liar Game.
 This is the reason why the protagonist is so important - with her naive and righteous attitude she can serve as The Heart for her team, because she is the only one in the game anyone can ally with reliably.

 - Lupin III vs. Detective Conan: The Movie: It's a given that as soon as the heat dies down Lupin and Conan are on opposite sides of the law and will go back to acting like it, though they both talk a bigger game than their actions actually support.